-All applicants shall file two copies of the soil erosion and sedimentation control plan with the town, at least 30 days prior to the anticipated beginning of such activity and shall keep a copy of the approved plan on file at the job site.
-After approving the plan, if the town either upon review of such plan or on inspection of the job site, determines that a significant risk of accelerated erosion or off-site sedimentation exists, the town will require a revised soil erosion and sedimentation control plan.
-Pending the preparation of the revised plan, work shall cease or shall continue under conditions outlined by the town water resources director.
+All applicants shall keep a copy of the approved soil erosion and sedimentation control plan on file at the job site.
+After approving the plan, if the Town either upon review of such plan or on inspection of the job site, determines that a significant risk of accelerated erosion or off-site sedimentation exists, the Town will require a revised soil erosion and sedimentation control plan.
+Pending the preparation of the revised plan, work shall cease or shall continue under conditions outlined by the Town water resources director.

-Soil erosion and sedimentation control plans may be disapproved unless accompanied by an authorized statement of financial responsibility and ownership.
-This statement shall be signed by the person financially responsible for the land-disturbing activity or his attorney in fact.
-The statement shall include the mailing and street addresses of the principal place of business of: (1) the person financially responsible; (2) the owner of the land; and (3) any registered agents.
-If the person financially responsible is not a resident of North Carolina, a North Carolina agent must be designated in the statement for the purpose of receiving notice of compliance or noncompliance with the plan, the Act, this article, or rules or orders adopted or issued pursuant to this article as well as for service of civil summonses and complaints.
+Soil erosion and sedimentation control plans shall be disapproved unless accompanied by an authorized statement of financial responsibility and documentation of property ownership.
+This statement shall be signed by the Person financially responsible for the land-disturbing activity or his attorney in fact.
+The statement shall include the mailing, street, and electronic mail addresses of the principal place of business of: (1) the Person financially responsible; (2) the owner of the land; and (3) any registered agents.
+If the Person financially responsible is not a resident of North Carolina, a North Carolina agent must be designated in the statement for the purpose of receiving notice of compliance or noncompliance with the plan, the Act, this article, or rules or orders adopted or issued pursuant to this article as well as for service of civil summonses and complaints.
 If the applicant is not the owner of the land to be disturbed, the draft soil erosion and sedimentation control plan must include the owner's written consent for the applicant to submit a draft soil erosion and sedimentation control plan and to conduct the land-disturbing activity.

+If the applicant is not the owner of the land to be disturbed and the anticipated land-disturbing activity involves the construction of utility lines for the provision of water, sewer, gas, telecommunications, or electrical service, the draft erosion and sedimentation control plan may be submitted without the written consent of the owner of the land, so long as the owner of the land has been provided prior notice of the project.